Cameras make a difference

 At the 91 intersections with red-light speed cameras there was a 23 per cent reduction in crashes and a 30 per cent reduction in casualties.
 Recommendations on individual locations have not been made because the program has been in place for less than three years.
 There is not enough crash and casualty data to provide conclusive recommendations about camera effectiveness.
 The ongoing performance of individual red-light speed cameras will continue to be monitored.

-While it is too early to evaluate the program as only 19 out of 25 lengths were rolled out by the end of 2012, overall there has been a high level of compliance with speed limits on the point-to-point lengths, with low numbers of heavy vehicles detected speeding by point-to-point enforcement.
+While it is too early to evaluate the program as only 19 out of 25 lengths were rolled out by the end of 2012, overall there has been a high level of compliance with speed limits on the average speed lengths (formerly known as point-to-point lengths), with low numbers of heavy vehicles detected speeding by average speed enforcement.

 Previous reviews of NSW speed camera programs